Updated on: September 21, 2023

 On top of that, CyberGhost VPN also has a 45-day money-back guarantee for all long-term plans — this provides plenty of time to fully test the VPN to make sure it meets your needs.
 The shortest plan is backed by a 14-day money-back guarantee, which still provides enough time to try out the VPN.

-CyberGhost VPN also has one of the largest server networks out there (9,400+ servers in 90+ countries) and provides great P2P support, as it allows torrenting on 9,400+ servers in 70+ countries — though, I like ExpressVPN’s P2P support more because it allows P2P traffic on servers in 90+ countries.
+CyberGhost VPN also has one of the largest server networks out there (9,400+ servers in 90+ countries) and provides great P2P support, as it allows torrenting on servers in 70+ countries — though, I like ExpressVPN’s P2P support more because it allows P2P traffic on servers in 90+ countries.
+You also get access to dedicated gaming servers in 4 countries (the US, Germany, France, and the UK) that are designed to deliver the lowest ping and include DDoS protection.
+However, CyberGhost doesn’t support cloud gaming.

 And you also get very strong security and privacy features — the VPN comes with advanced features like full leak protection, RAM-only servers, and perfect forward secrecy, and it also has an audited no-logs policy.
 What’s more, it has Content Blocker, which is able to block some ads and can protect you from malicious sites.